 18.5.1.
 Imputation - rate

-Imputation is the process used to assign replacement values for missing invalid or inconsistent data that have failed edits.
-The imputation rates for income variables are provided in the national quality reports.
-The imputations are applied at national level and not at EU level.
-The proper flag is used in cases where the variable is imputed.
-The imputation process is described by the countries in their national quality reports.
+Imputation is the process used to assign replacement values for missing, invalid or inconsistent data that fail quality checks.
+Imputation rates for income variables are provided in the national quality reports.
+Imputations are applied at national level and not at EU level.
+A proper flag is used in cases where the variable is imputed.
+Each country describes its imputation process in its national quality report.

-This metadata concept complements the information provided in points 18.5 and 13.3.4.
+This metadata concept complements the information provided in Sections 18.5 and 13.3.4.

 18.5.3.
 Estimation and imputation